+In criminal cases, OIG partners with a prosecuting agency, such as the U.S. or State's Attorney's Office, which prosecutes the case.
+For the purposes of OIG quarterly reports, criminal cases are considered concluded when the subject of the case is indicted.
 In administrative cases, a City employee may be entitled to appeal or grieve a departmental disciplinary action, depending on the type of corrective action taken and the employee's classification under the City's Personnel Rules and/or applicable collective bargaining agreements.
-OIG monitors the results of administrative appeals before the Human Resources Board (HRB) and grievance arbitrations concerning our disciplinary recommendations.

-1. Synopses of Criminal Cases

-During the quarter, one OIG case produced criminal charges.
+OIG monitors the results of administrative appeals before the Human Resources Board (HRB)4 and grievance arbitrations concerning our disciplinary recommendations.
+1. Synopses of Criminal Cases During the quarter, one OIG case produced criminal charges.